DannyMichaels/Hero-Library-2/README.md

 ## Priority Matrix

-- Top Priority : Check to see if the API even works (complete)
+- Top Priority : Check to see if the API even works
 - HTML (initialize everything)
 - Javascript (making sure user can search and receive data)
 - Stylizing the website (CSS)